SparkPost/support-docs/content/docs/my-account-and-profile/sso.md

 Go to your [Account Settings page](https://app.sparkpost.com/account/settings)([EU](https://app.eu.sparkpost.com/account/settings)) and click on "Provision SSO" to upload your SAML configuration file.
 Copy the callback URL to configure your identity provider.

 ### 2. Configure your identity provider with the callback URL:
-Configure your identity provider with the callbackURL from the previous step.
+Configure your identity provider with the callback URL from the previous step.
 Refer to your identity provider documentation for instructions on where to submit this information.

 ### 3. Re-invite your users:
 Users have to be re-invited in order to start signing in with SSO.
 You can delete current users and re-invite them from the [Users](https://app.sparkpost.com/account/users)([EU](https://app.eu.sparkpost.com/account/users)) page.

 ## Disable Single Sign-On
 Disabling SSO is a 2-step process:

 ### 1. Disable for account:
-Go to your [Account Settings](https://app.sparkpost.com/account/settings)([EU](https://app.eu.sparkpost.com/account/settings)) and click on "Provision SSO" to upload your SAML configuration file.
-Once provisioned, you can enable SSO for the account.
+Go to your [Account Settings](https://app.sparkpost.com/account/settings)([EU](https://app.eu.sparkpost.com/account/settings)) and click on "Disable SSO".

 ### 2. Re-invite your users:
 Users have to be re-invited in order to set their passwords.
 You can delete current users and re-invite them from the [Users](https://app.sparkpost.com/account/users)([EU](https://app.eu.sparkpost.com/account/users)) page.

 ## FAQ

-### What do I need to provide to my idendity provider?
+### What do I need to provide to my identity provider?
-The specifics for configuring SSO in your idendity provider varies by provider, so we recommend you reference their documentation for full details.
+The specifics for configuring SSO in your identity provider varies by provider, so we recommend you reference their documentation for full details.
 In general, you will need to provide the callback URL as described above.
 You may also be asked for metadata in some cases.
-If so, here is the metadata you can provide to your idendity provider:
+If so, here is the metadata you can provide to your identity provider:

 *Note: the entity ID for legacy SAML configurations is `passport-saml`.*